wattanunteeratanapong/Dont-Deal-With-The-Devil/README.md

 - "Ha ha ha..."
 - "Your soul will serve me for eternity."
 - "The contract is complete.
 Your soul belongs to the house."
+### Lose More than 1 times
+- "Wait... how is that possible?"
+- "I remember you...",
+- "I already took your soul."
+- "How could this happen...?"
+- "Alright, no more second chances."
+- "You must perish forever."
 <br><br>